2DegreesInvesting/ds.databricks4r/README.md

 ## Workflows

-- Create a notebook that writes then deletes .csv files.
+- Create a job that writes each column in a dataset to a .csv file (an example).

 ``` r
 data <- cars